TRZLedgerFoundation/TrezoaAnchor/tests/lockup/docs/lockups.md

 of any mint, and release those funds over time as defined by a vesting schedule.
 Although these lockups track a target **beneficiary**, who will eventually receive the funds upon vesting, a proper deployment of the program will ensure this **beneficiary** can never actually retrieve tokens before vesting.
-Funds are *never* in an SPL token wallet owned by a user, and are completely program controlled.
+Funds are *never* in an TPL token wallet owned by a user, and are completely program controlled.

 ## Accounts